zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-cloud-service-retain-a-constant-virtual-ip-address.md

 <properties
-   pageTitle="클라우드 서비스에 대한 일정한 가상 IP 주소를 유지하는 방법 | Microsoft Azure" description="Azure 클라우드 서비스의 가상 IP 주소(VIP)가 변경되지 않도록 하는 방법에 대해 알아봅니다." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to retain a constant virtual IP address for a cloud service | Microsoft Azure" description="Learn how to ensure that the virtual IP address (VIP) of your Azure cloud service doesn't change." services="visual-studio-online" documentationCenter="na" authors="TomArcher"